quocanh010/Group28_19SP_ECE228/README.md

 Please run main.ipynb for trainning and model.
 Then please run Visualization.ipynb for visualization.

-Requirement
+Requirement //
-Python 3.6
+Python 3.6//
-Numpy
+Numpy//
-Keras
+Keras//
-tensorflow
+tensorflow//
-h5py
+h5py//

 Thank you!